jkpdino/aoc-2025/README.md

 ## Credits

-Built for Advent of Code 2025 by Claude Code.
+Built for Advent of Code 2025 by John Palladino

 Happy coding! 🎄⭐